AMWA-TV/is-device-configuration/docs/Backup & restore.md

 The response MUST include a collection of all target device model role paths with a restore `status` property.
 For role paths which have a `status` other than `Ok` the response MUST also include a `statusMessage` with details of why the restore failed.

-//TBD: Do we need to give more detailed examples of statuses and statusMessages?
+// TBD: Do we need to give more detailed examples of statuses and statusMessages?

 A `full backup` performed on the same unit and restored on the same unit and same version MUST be supported by the device.